wp-plugins/fb-comments-importer/readme.txt

 == Description ==

 FB Comments Importer is a simple plugin that lets you import comments from your Facebook page directly into Wordpress comments system.
 It gives your site an SEO boost and it makes it look even more alive.

+Since this is the first version, there are possibly some bugs so please open a support ticket if you notice one and we will fix it ASAP!

 == Installation ==